 In the past few years, I had the chance to work with several microstock websites.
-Obviously, not all of them have proved to be a good choice.
-Some agencies are really good and can help you to sell a lot of images, others are pretty much a waste of time.
+Not all of them have proved to be a good choice.
+Some agencies are really good and can help you sell many images; others are a waste of time.
 On this page, I’ll regularly update my personal list of the best Microstock and Macrostock websites to sell your images.

 Best Microstock and Macrostock websites

-Adobestock has managed to carve out an important place for itself in the world of microstock, both thanks to their commission model and to asinine decisions by other agencies (the latest of which is Shutterstock).
+Adobestock has managed to carve out an important place in the world of microstock thanks to its commission model and asinine decisions by other agencies (the latest of which is Shutterstock).
 After buying Fotolia, it has continued to grow and is set to become increasingly important.

-The real problem is that at the moment it does not accept photos uploaded with an editorial license, thus limiting the possibilities of sales.
-If this should change, I imagine that in a short time Adobestock will become the first agency in terms of the number of sales.
+The real problem is that it does not accept photos uploaded with an editorial license, thus limiting sales possibilities.
+If this should change, I imagine that in a short time, Adobestock will become the first agency in terms of the number of sales.

 It’s probably the most famous Macrostock agency.
-A characteristic of Alamy is that the curators don’t check every single picture but only a small sample.
-This means that the number of photos uploaded is very high and the competition is very strong.
+A characteristic of Alamy is that the curators don’t check every picture but only a small sample.
+This means the number of photos uploaded is very high, and the competition is strong.
 It can also take a long time between the first upload and the first sale.
-You’ll have to be patient but you will eventually make some good money with Alamy.
+You’ll have to be patient but eventually make good money with Alamy.

 Alamy used to pay 50% commission to photographers until 2018.
-Unfortunately starting in 2019 they reduced it to 40%.
-On top of that, I also noticed a drop in the number of sales.
+Unfortunately, starting in 2019, they reduced it to 40%.
+On top of that, I also noticed a drop in sales.

 Eightstock is a newish agency based in Hong Kong.
-I only recently became a contributor but I already have a pretty good impression.
-For once I had some questions and got to talk to some real people working there and not a chatbot.
+I only recently became a contributor, but I already have a good impression.
+I had some questions and got to talk to real people working there, not a chatbot.

-Now iStock it’s just a shadow of the agency it used to be.
+Now, iStock is just a shadow of the agency it used to be.

-Currently, you can’t upload directly as Getty is not accepting new photographers.
+You can’t upload directly, as Getty is not accepting new photographers.
 I managed to get approved several years ago through Flickr.
-If you really want to try to become a Getty Images contributor here I explained how to do it, but do keep in mind that the commissions are really low: about 20%.
+If you want to try to become a Getty Images contributor, here I explain how to do it, but remember that the commissions are really low: about 20%.

-The sales per agency are quite low, but when you add them up they count for about 1/5 of the total revenue.
-If you’re wondering whether or not it’s worth continuing to work with these agencies, the answer is it depends: some months you’ll sell a lot some months you won’t.
-But my recommendation is to diversify as much as possible if it doesn’t involve wasting too much time.
+The sales per agency are quite low, but when you add them up, they account for about 1/5 of the total revenue.
+If you’re wondering whether or not it’s worth continuing to work with these agencies, the answer is it depends: some months you’ll sell a lot, some months you won’t.
+But I recommend diversifying as much as possible if it doesn’t involve wasting too much time.

-However if within a reasonable amount of time, I see that an agency doesn’t make me earn much, as is the case with Depositphotos and 123R, I stop uploading my content there.
+However, if I see that an agency doesn’t make me earn much within a reasonable amount of time, as with Depositphotos and 123R, I stop uploading my content there.

 Sell photos and videos as NFT and AI-generated images

-It’s a rather complicated topic but in my opinion, it cannot be ignored.
-I’ve also written a review of Sloika, a new marketplace where you can actually start selling your images as NFT.
+It’s a rather complicated topic, but in my opinion, it cannot be ignored.

 What about Shutterstock?